 Once my children were in full time education, I wanted to get my career back on track and undertook some voluntary work with WISE, working with adults with learning disabilities.
 I was quickly offered a full time position as a Job Trainer, supporting job seekers in their placements.
 I spent 6 years at WISE and thoroughly enjoyed working in an advisory role, helping people to reach their full potential.
 After WISE I successfully applied to work with Careers Wales and spent the next 12 years in various different positions.
 My favourite role was working for the ‘Youth Gateway’ project with NEET clients (those not in employment, education or training) which was hugely rewarding: I loved supporting young people, setting them attainable goals and seeing them overcome often huge barriers to achieve them.
 I gained a great sense of pride seeing these young people succeed, and I knew I was finally in the right role for me.
 After Careers Wales I worked for Gower College as an Enterprise Development Officer.
 I worked in Schools delivering enterprise activities to pupils, helping them develop skills and qualities to enable a smooth transition into the workplace.
-I absolutely loved this job and I am now using the skills and experience I gained in my exciting new role as a Recruitment Consultant at Better Jobs, Better Futures.
+I absolutely loved this job and I am now using the skills and experience I gained in my role as a Career Coach at Better Jobs, Better Futures.

 Is there one thing you wish you’d known when you were younger?